saagas-code/url-shortener/README.md

 </center>

-This is a URL shortening project that includes both a front-end and a back-end application, both running in Docker containers using Docker Compose.
-The project is divided into two parts: front-end and back-end.
+This project is a URL shortening application with both front-end and back-end components, each running in separate Docker containers managed by Docker Compose.
+The project is divided into two parts: the front-end, built with React and Vite, and the back-end, powered by Express and Sequelize.

 ## Summary
 The project includes: